artiste-qb-net/Python-CS-Decomposition/SRC/README.md

 Compiling a wrapper with f2py especially on Windows is a non-trivial task, and a journey of trial and error.
-I captured some of my eperiences in an answere to this stockoverflow question: https://goo.gl/xir12b
+I captured some of my eperiences in an answer to this stockoverflow question: https://goo.gl/xir12b